 4. Use your thought processes to remind yourself that you are living in the present, and can’t be harmed again like you were during the original trauma.
 Harness your memory by recalling that you are safe now, and that the threatening events of the past are over, even though you temporarily feel out of control.
-Tell yourself that you are a strong adult who has lived beyond the traumatic event(s), and can take care of yourself like you’ve been doing for many years.
+Tell yourself that you are a strong adult who has survived the traumatic event(s), and can take care of yourself like you’ve been doing for many years.

-Psychotherapy and Trauma Counselling in a Nutshell
+Psychotherapy and Trauma Counseling in a Nutshell

-1/ increasing feelings of personal psychological safety
+1/ Increasing feelings of personal psychological and physical safety

-3/ gradually and progressively facing traumatic memories while effectively neutralizing them at the same time.
+3/ Gradually and progressively facing traumatic memories while effectively neutralizing them at the same time.

 Techniques that are used to overcome panic and phobias, such as Hypnosis and Guided Imagery Desensitization – where relaxation responses are paired with traumatic memories to reduce their negative impact – can be very helpful in overcoming trauma responses.

-Counselling is available byVideo around the world.
+Counseling is available by Video around the world.